sts10/phraze/readme.markdown

 Usage: phraze [OPTIONS]

 Options:
+  -S, --strength...
+          Strengthen your passphrase the easy way: Each -S flag increases minimum entropy by 20 bits (above the default of 80 bits)

   -e, --minimum-entropy <MINIMUM_ENTROPY>
-          Set minimum amount of entropy for generated passphrase.
+          Set minimum amount of entropy in bits for generated passphrase.
 If neither minimum_entropy or number_of_words is specified, Phraze will default to an 80-bit minimum

   -w, --words <NUMBER_OF_WORDS>
-          Set how many words in generated passphrase.
+          Set exactly how many words to use in generated passphrase.
 If neither number_of_words or minimum_entropy is specified, Phraze will default to an 80-bit minimum

   -n, --passphrases <N_PASSPHRASES>
           Number of passphrases to generate

           [default: 1]

   -s, --sep <SEPARATOR>
           Word separator.
 Can accept single quotes around the separator.
 For no separator, use empty single quotes ''.

           There are special values that will trigger generated separators:

           _n: separators will be random numbers

           _s: separators will be random symbols

           _b: separators will be a mix of random numbers and symbols

           [default: -]

   -l, --list <LIST_CHOICE>
           Choose a word list to use.

           Options:

           m: Orchard Street Medium List (8,192 words) [DEFAULT]

           l: Orchard Street Long List (17,576 words)

           e: EFF long list (7,776 words)

           n: Mnemonicode list (1,633 words).
 Good if you know you're going to be speaking passphrases out loud.

           s: EFF short list (1,296 words)

           q: Orchard Street QWERTY list (1,296 words).
 Optimized to minimize travel distance on QWERTY keyboard layouts.

           a: Orchard Street Alpha list (1,296 words).
 Optimized to minimize travel distance on an alphabetical keyboard layout

           [default: m]

   -c, --custom-list <CUSTOM_LIST_FILE_PATH>
           Provide a text file with a list of words to randomly generate passphrase from.

           Should be a text file with one word per line.

   -t, --title-case
           Use Title Case for words in generated usernames

   -v, --verbose
           Print estimated entropy of generated passphrase, in bits, along with the passphrase itself

   -h, --help